 Richard B. Lipton, M.D., is the Edwin S. Lowe Professor and Vice Chair of Neurology, Professor of Epidemiology and Population Health and Professor of Psychiatry and Behavioral Sciences at the Albert Einstein College of Medicine.
 Dr. Lipton earned his medical degree at the University of Chicago Pritzker School of Medicine.
 After a medical internship at Northwestern Memorial Hospital, he completed his neurology residency and clinical neurophysiology fellowship at the Albert Einstein College of Medicine.
 He also completed a fellowship in neuroepidemiology at Columbia University.
 He is a diplomate of the American Board of Psychiatry and Neurology and a fellow of the American Academy of Neurology.

 His research focuses on cognitive aging, Alzheimer’s disease and migraine headaches.
-He is the Principal Investigator of the Einstein Aging Study, an NIH funded Program Project, and several R01s.
+He is the Principal Investigator of the Einstein Aging Study, an NIH funded Program Project, and collaborates on several R01s.
 His research focuses on risk factors and biomarkers of cognitive decline and Alzheimer’s disease.
 His recent studies examine cognitive aging across the lifespan with an emphasis on the effects of pain and stress on brain function.

 Dr. Lipton holds leadership positions in several professional societies.
 He is a Past-President of the American Headache Society (AHS).
 He serves on the editorial boards of several journals, including Neurology.
 He has written 11 books.
 Dr. Lipton enjoys mentoring medical students, residents, PhD students and fellows.
-Over the last decade he has mentored 7 CRTP students and 6 K-award recipients.
+Over the last decade he has mentored 7 CRTP students and 10 K-award recipients.
 He has received both the CRTP Mentor of the Year Award and the Einstein Faculty Mentoring Award.